IAmMoltony/libmtnlog/README.md

 ## Notice

 This library is now in *maintenance mode*.
-It will receive no new functionality, but it will still have bug fixes, accept pull requests, review issues, add support for more compilers and platforms and documentation updates.
+It won't actively receive new functionality, but it will still have bug fixes, accept pull requests, review issues, add support for more compilers and platforms and documentation updates.